• Reading facial language

 Sometimes being diagnosed or taking a test stimulates autists to stop masking.
 Once they realize that they are not "abnormal," that they just have a different neurology than most people, and that, in fact, there is nothing wrong with them, they drop the mask.

 This, however, is not an easy step.
 Trying to be who you really are leads to constant negative feedback.
 People are forced to live with the knowledge that their self is not welcome in the neurotypical world.
 People around them who are used to "normal" behavior are often not ready to accept the true personality.
-People may say phrases such as "That's not you," "I'm so disappointed in you"...
+People may say phrases such as "What happened to you?", "That's not you," "I'm so disappointed in you"...

 A related topic is introverts